 A single saffron crocus can take a year to bloom and produces only three strands of saffron.
 Luckily, then, it only takes a tiny quantity of this precious spice to add incredible depth of flavor to any dish.
 Here it’s put to work in an overnight marinade, the result of which is perfectly tender chicken bursting with mediterranean flavors.
 Be sure to pick up some bamboo skewers when you do your grocery shopping (metal could scratch the grill’s plates).

 SERVES 3-4 (6 Skewers)

 - 1&1/3 cup olive oil

 - Canola oil

-    Serve the skewers with a dollop of yoghurt and a pile of the blackened peppers, with flatbreads and lemon wedges on the side.
+- Serve the skewers with a dollop of yogurt and a pile of the blackened peppers, with flatbreads and lemon wedges on the side.

-    Note: Check your chicken's temperature with a thermometer to make sure it reaches 147 F. Your Cinder keeps food warm but don't leave the chicken for more than two hours at its target temperature.
+- Note: Check your chicken's temperature with a thermometer to make sure it reaches 147°F. Your Cinder keeps food warm but don't let the the chicken stand for more than two hours at its target temperature.